dev-felipe/vuejs-csharp/Readme.md

-# A simple crud ANGULAR-ASPNETCORE
+# A simple crud VUEJS-ASPNETCORE

 ## VueJs and ASPNETCORE 2.1 and entity framework as ORM.